Indian shares mark second straight weekly gain as metal stocks, HDFC rally

 Nikhil Kamath, co-founder of stock broker Zerodha, said excessive liquidity and hopes that pandemic implications would be short-lived were supporting markets.

-UltraTech Cement (ULTC.NS), scheduled to report their quarterly results later in the day, rose 1.2%.
+UltraTech Cement, scheduled to report their quarterly results later in the day, rose 1.2%.

-Consumer goods company Dabur India (DABU.NS) dropped 2% after missing street expectations for profit.
+Consumer goods company Dabur India dropped 2% after missing street expectations for profit.

 Broader equity markets were firm amid strong commodity prices and as strong data from major economies added to hopes of a swift recovery from the pandemic shock.